Churanta/AI-Generated-Text-Detector/README.md

 ## Contributing
-If you find any bugs or want to suggest improvements, please open an issue or a pull request on this repository.
+If you find any bugs or want to suggest improvements, please open an issue or a pull request on this repository.🙂